What You Need To Know

 Vehicle GPS Tracking

 One of the most popular uses of GPS trackers is vehicle tracking.
 GPS trackers can be used on individual vehicles or fleets of vehicles that you own.
 Trackers for vehicles can be used to inform you about where the vehicle in question is and has been, where it has stopped and for how long, how fast it has traveled, and more.
-Some more advanced GPS trackers even allow users to access more detailed information such as how much gas remains in the tank.
+Some more advanced GPS trackers even allow users to access more detailed information like how much gas remains in the tank.
 Users can also set up speed alerts to be notified if a vehicle is driving unsafely and geofence alerts to track a vehicle’s movements outside of designated boundaries.
-These features are especially useful if the vehicle’s driver is an employee on a time schedule or a teenager with limited driving skills.
+These features are especially useful if the vehicle’s driver is an employee on a schedule or a teenager with limited driving skills.
 Vehicle owners are also able to access historical and real-time location information via computer or mobile device.

 Tracking People Using GPS Trackers